mvolkmann/MyUnixEnv/notes/strapi-notes.md

   (if find is enabled)
 - get the people object with id 2 with <http://localhost:1337/people/2>
   (if findone is enabled)

+TODO: Can you find objects by querying on fields?

 ## Media fields